 Judge denies motion to move case of prison rioter out of county

 Jun.
-15—EBENSBURG — A Cambria County judge has denied a motion filed in Cambria County court on behalf of one of the inmates involved in the October 2020 riot at Cambria County Prison to have his case moved to another county.
+16—EBENSBURG, Pa. — A Cambria County judge has denied a motion filed in Cambria County court on behalf of one of the inmates involved in the October 2020 riot at Cambria County Prison to have his case moved to another county.

 Alexis Brolin, 53, is one of 18 inmates who faced a variety of charges in the October 2020 incident that officials said at the time was related to inmate dissatisfaction with COVID-19 protocols in the prison.